rileypeterson/Depop/README.md

 # Status
 As of 03/25/2019, this script according to [multiple accounts](https://github.com/rileypeterson/Depop/issues) is failing.
 I'm going to look into patching it, but for anyone viewing this now I'm trying to save you some time.

+As of 07/29/2019, working on fixing the issues on [this branch](https://github.com/rileypeterson/Depop/tree/bugfix2019), will merge to master once confirmed working.
+Consensus seems to be that the following mode works, but not the unfollowing.
+Started a [discord](https://discord.gg/KnU4wSr).

 # Depop
 Program to follower and unfollow users